jaesto/Gem/README.md

 - **New exports**: Extend the switch in the export handler, reusing patterns from `buildMarkdown`, `buildDot`, and `downloadBlob`.

+### Development notes

+- **Graph normalization**: Before rendering, uploaded workbook graphs are sanitized to guarantee Cytoscape receives well-formed elements.
+Each node is rebuilt with `data.id`/`data.name`, duplicate node IDs are dropped, edges pointing to unknown nodes are skipped, and any omissions trigger console warnings so issues are easy to trace.
+This prevents Cytoscape runtime crashes when workbooks contain malformed relationships.

 ## 9. Troubleshooting

 - `.twbx` files fail to open: Check the browser console for parsing errors and confirm the file